pkorner218/Ribosome_Diricore_pipeline/README.md

-# Bumpfinder
+# Ribosome_diricore_pipeline

 ## Summary
-The Bumpfinder pipeline was created to provide a toolset for the comprehensive and detailed analysis of differences in total ribosome occupancy on transcripts, ribosomal occupancy across codons, ribosomal stalling, and the underlying causal amino-acid/codons as well as collisions.
+This pipeline was created to provide a toolset for the comprehensive and detailed analysis of differences in total ribosome occupancy on transcripts, ribosomal occupancy across codons, ribosomal stalling, and the underlying causal amino-acid/codons.
 The pipeline was designed to take ribosomal fastq files, preprocess, align and analyze them, finally creating figures from which the mentioned analytical differences between conditions can be interpreted.
-In order to make the usage user friendly and widely accessible the pipeline comes with a shiny user interface which allows the upload of samples and sample information files, as well as the individual further visualization of results after the initial pipeline has finished.

 ## Download

 The large Reference files (`see folder Riboseq_part/REF/`) files are possibly not downloaded correctly if the entire pipeline is downloaded via github as zip.
 Please check this and download Reference files individually if necessary.

-The entire pipepline including reference files is ~18 GB large.
 Please ensure you have this much space in your system before starting the download.
 One option to decrease space usage is to only download the relevant Reference files for your target species.

 Please ensure that you have permissions to write in the folders and to execute all scripts before attempting to start the analysis !